redmusicxd/plugin.video.DigiOnline.ro/README.md

 ## Disclaimer

-This addon is not officially commissioned/supported by DigiOnline.ro, Digi Romania or RCS-RDS S.A.
+This addon is not officially commissioned nor supported by DigiOnline.ro, Digi Romania or RCS-RDS S.A.

 ## Features